Find a spider by...

 Even its web is difficult to see except when coated with dew.

-Its eye pattern and general body shape are essentially the same as 'conventional' lycosids such as Lycosa godeffroyi but it lacks the
+Its eye pattern and general body shape are essentially the same as 'conventional' lycosids such as Tasmanicosa godeffroyi but it lacks the

 large, forward-directed eyes that most lycosids have.
-Another unusual feature is the unusually long fourth pair of legs and the presence of erect spines on all legs.
+Another peculiarity is the unusually long fourth pair of legs and the presence of erect spines on all legs.

 Also noteworthy if you can examine this spider with some form of magnifier are the spinnerets, which have wider separation than for most lycosids and also point diagonally to the sides.